LAKSHMIPRIYAS-25/github-profile-finder/README.md

-# GitHub Profile Finder
+## GitHub Profile Finder

-A simple and responsive web application that allows users to search for any GitHub profile using the GitHub API.
+A responsive web application that allows users to search for any GitHub profile using the GitHub REST API.
+The application fetches and displays user information in real time with proper loading states and error handling.

-## Features
+## 🚀 Features

 - Search GitHub users by username
-- Display profile picture
-- Display name and bio
+- Display profile picture, name, and bio
 - Show followers and following count
-- Show public repositories
+- Display public repositories count
-- Loading indicator
+- Loading indicator while fetching data
-- User not found error handling
+- User-friendly error message for invalid usernames
-- Responsive design using Bootstrap
+- Fully responsive design using Bootstrap 5

-## Technologies Used
+## 🛠️ Technologies Used

 - HTML5
 - CSS3